This article provides advice on shopping for a new computer.

 Please note that technical assistance is not available for custom-built computers.

-While Chromebooks, iPads or other type of tablets are innovative and have many uses, including convenient web browsing, they are still not a replacement for a PC or Mac.
+While Chromebooks, iPads and Android tablets are innovative and have many uses, including convenient web browsing, they are still not a replacement for a PC or Mac.

 Microsoft Office 365 provides current students, faculty and staff with access to the latest version of Word, Excel, PowerPoint, OneNote and more at no charge.
 Students can download the software on up to five PCs and/or Macs at no charge through TUportal.
 For details, see the ITS Microsoft Office page.